 The Queensway Project contains nine optioned claim packages along with mineral licenses map staked by NFG.
 The Company acquired the rights to the Queensway Project by map staking mineral licenses and making a series of staged payments in cash and common shares of the Company from 2016 through 2019 under nine separate option agreements.
 Eight of the option agreements have been fully exercised resulting in 100% ownership by NFG of the mineral licenses related to such option agreements and one option agreement remains active.
-Completion of the requirements under the one remaining option agreement would result in NFG obtaining 100% ownership of the Queensway Project.

-In addition to the nine option agreements, NFG also conducted map staking resulting in 21 map staked mineral licenses which are held 100% by NFG.
+Completion of the requirements under the one remaining option agreements, NFG also conducted map staking resulting in 49 map staked mineral licenses which are held 100% by NFG.
 The optioned lands also carry various net smelter royalties and the option agreements are described in detail below and their location can be seen in the figure below.